rubenerd/rubenerd.com/content/page/about.markdown

 My name is Ruben Schade, and I'm mostly harmless.
 I live to tinker with vintage computer hardware, write, drink interesting coffee in nice cafes in the mid-morning, and flesh out about pages not unlike this one.
 My beautiful girlfriend Clara and I spend far too much time drinking bubble tea and [travelling].

-I make a living as a technical writer and solutions architect for an IaaS company in Sydney and San Francisco, but I grew up in Singapore where I developed a taste for well-funded infrastructure.
+I make a living as a technical writer and solution architect for an IaaS company in Sydney and San Francisco, but I grew up in Singapore where I developed a taste for well-funded infrastructure, lah.

 [Clara]: http://kiri.sasara.moe/
 [podcast]: https://rubenerd.com/show/